bioimage-io/spec-bioimage-io/README.md

 A list of tags.

 ### `covers`
 A list of cover images provided by either a relative path to the model folder, or a hyperlink starts with `https`.

+Please use an image smaller than 500KB, aspect ratio width to height 2:1.
+The supported image formats are: `jpg`, `png`, `gif`.

 ### `format_version`
 Version of this bioimage.io configuration specification.